 Furthermore, you will want to ensure that it automatically shuts off when the job is complete.
 If you doubt your system, install a battery backup in case of a storm.

-More information about how to test a sump pump and why it is important can be found on our blog: Why It’s Important to Test the Sump Pump
+More information about how to test a sump pump and why it is important can be found on our blog: How to Test a Sump Pump in 4 Steps

 Through flushing your water heater, you remove mineral deposits and sediment buildup.